A-Vision-Software/raspberry-pi-project-examples/greenhouse/README.md

     chmod 0755 install.sh
     ./install.sh

-## Run the greenhouse script as a service
+## Run the greenhouse Python script as a service

 Running the greenhouse WebThings script as a service is required to autmoatically start the WebThings greenhouse server after rebooting the Raspberry Pi.
 **This is not a part of the install script.**